 In the days before social media, we never heard about the parties we weren’t invited to nor saw any pictures every time good friends got together having not invited us.
 Now we see it all in real time.

-So if you’re a parent you may be wondering how to stop the worst of social media.
+So if you’re a parent you may be wondering how to stop social media addiction.

 Children and parents: statistics on media use and attitudes

 • 99% of children went online in 2021.
 The majority used a phone mobile phone (72%) or a tablet (69%)